Crabman-DF-Mods/dwarfcrafted/README.md

 - __Prismarine:__ a kind of undersea stone that shifts colors between various hues of blue and green.

 ### Plants
+- __Giant Azaleas:__ huge azaleas that grow as large as an oak tree.
 - __Sculk:__ terrible plants that grow in veins deep underground.
 They possess a morbid presence.

 ### Interactions/Magic